Colin Cramphorn MBACP

 Practical details-parking etc

-I practice from home, in Markyate, with private parking directly behind my house or easy parking in the street outside.
+My main practice is in Markyate, 5 minutes from the M1 and less than 15 minutes from the M25; with private parking directly behind the house or easy, free parking in the street outside.

-I also have an office in St Albans, with convenient and free parking either directly outside or in nearby streets.
+Alternatively, I also have an office in St Albans town centre, with convenient and free parking either directly outside or in nearby streets.

 Training, qualifications & experience